mne-tools/mne-python/doc/development/governance.rst

   multiple submodules), in partnership with the maintainer team
 - Infrastructure decisions (e.g., dependency version policy, release cadence, CI management, etc), in partnership with the maintainer team
-- Any other Governance task not mentioned elsewhere, and that falls outside of the responsibilities of other teams
+- Any other governance task not mentioned elsewhere, and that falls outside of the responsibilities of other teams
 - Attendance at Steering Council meetings (approx. every 2 weeks; time to be decided among SC members)
-- Attendance at advisory board meetings (approx. every 1-2 years)
+- Attendance at Advisory Board meetings (approx. every 1-2 years)
 - Write funding proposals
-- Communicate/coordinate with maintainer team
+- Communicate/coordinate with Maintainer Team

-Members of the Steering Council shall additionally be considered as members of the maintainer team, *ex officio*, and thus shall have the necessary rights and privileges afforded to maintainers (passwords, merge rights, etc).
+Members of the Steering Council shall additionally be considered as members of the Maintainer Team, *ex officio*, and thus shall have the necessary rights and privileges afforded to maintainers (passwords, merge rights, etc).

 Chair of the Steering Council